Remi-Gau/eCobidas/README.md

 2. facilitate data sharing

-If the json file it creates is accepted by neuroimaging databases (e.g neurovault) as metadata inputs this could reduces friction for data sharing: users wouldn't have to fill several times the same information (when pre-registering, when writing their methods, eventually when submitting to a journal if it has a checklist of its own, when sharing data).
-For example most of the metadata fields from [neurovault](https://github.com/NeuroVault/NeuroVault/blob/master/scripts/metadata_neurovault.csv) are already present in the
+If the json file it creates is accepted by neuroimaging databases (e.g neurovault) as metadata input, this could reduces friction for data sharing.
+Users wouldn't have to fill several times the same information (when pre-registering, when writing their methods, when submitting to a journal if it has a checklist of its own, when sharing data).
+For example the metadata fields from [neurovault](https://github.com/NeuroVault/NeuroVault/blob/master/scripts/metadata_neurovault.csv) are already present in the COBIDAS checklist.

-3. help make peer-review more objective:
+3. help make peer-review more objective

 Reviewers could use the website to systematically cross-check that all the required methods and results information are present for a given paper.
-COBIDAS-json files could help editors visualize agreement across reviewer’s json file.
+A tool to compare COBIDAS-json files could help editors visualize agreement across reviewers' json file.

-## References and preparation material
+## References

 Jeanette Mumford has a [30 min video](https://www.youtube.com/watch?v=bsM4KowO5Vc&t=175s) explaining the background behind the COBIDAS report and giving a run through of the checklist.